Murder of Malachi Subecz: 2025 coronial inquest

 A coronial inquest into Subecz's death began on 14 July 2025 at the Coroners' Court in Auckland.
 Coroner Janet Anderson presided over the inquest.
-Subecz's mother Jasmine Cotter told the inquest that she had sent Subecz to live with Barriball instead of his biological family in Kapiti Coast because she feared he would never see him again.
+Subecz's mother Jasmine Cotter told the inquest that she had sent Subecz to live with Barriball instead of his biological family in Kapiti Coast because she feared she would never see him again.
 Cotter thought that if Subecz remained in Tauranga that he would be able to visit her in prison.
 She also told the inquest that she regretted missing warning signs about Subecz being abused during her son's phone calls to the prison.
 Due to concerns about her son's wellbeing, Cotter had asked Oranga Tamariki to investigate.
 The child protection department produced a favourable report of Barriball's care for Subecz without visiting her property.
 Cotter criticised Oranga Tamariki and Subecz's child care centre for failing to detect and report signs of child abuse.

 That same day, the inquest also heard testimony from Detective Inspector Craig Rawlinson, who led the investigation into Subecz's murder.
 Rawlinson told the court that Subecz's biological family had immediately raised concerns with Police and Oranga Tamariki about his car arrangement following his mother's imprisonment in June 2021.
 However, Oranga Tamariki had not thoroughly investigated a report about the child's well being.
 Rawlinson told the inquiry that Barriball's guardianship of Subecz was motivated by welfare payments, state-supplied accommodation and her relationship with an Indian overstayer.
 She believed that being guardian to a dependent child would assist his residency application.
-Having guardianship over Subecz also gave Barriball leverage over Cotter, ho was a witness in an ongoing criminal prosecution involved one of Barriball's relatives.
+Having guardianship over Subecz also gave Barriball leverage over Cotter, who was a witness in an ongoing criminal prosecution involving one of Barriball's relatives.
 Rawlinson outlined the abuses that Subecz suffered under Barriball's care.
 When questioned by Anderson, Rawlinson said that he supported making it a criminal offence not to report child abuse.